dczmer/davelab/about.md

 ---
 # About davelab

+I frequently observe other engineers struggling to work from the command line.
+Often, they have no idea how much they are actually struggling because they've never seen a more efficient setup, or they think that learning to use the shell is unapproachable because it's too difficult and strange.

 > Using the shell is becoming a lost art.
-Despite the fact that it is very old interface paradigm, it's still the fastest and most efficient way to work with your operating system.
+It's still the fastest and most efficient way to work with your operating system.
 <cite>- Me</cite>

-I frequently observe other engineers struggling to work from the command line.
-Often, they have no idea how much they are actually struggling because they've never seen a more efficient setup, or they think that learning to use the shell is unapproachable because it's too difficult and strange.

 The first inspiration I had was when I overheard some other people complaining that ZSH doesn't share command history across multiple terminals.
 So I showed them the `SHARE_HISTORY` option, and some other related options, to enable the shared history functionality that they wanted.

 So the first idea was just to write a document that outlined my configuration file, line-by-line, while giving just a bit of context and some useful links on each topic.
 I would share that with junior engineers, or anyone who wanted a guide for configuring their shell.

 My configuration file is only about 75 lines long, but explaining what each line does requires a surprising amount of context first.
-And things that you may want to customize may require learning a different string-formatting scheme.
+And things that you may want to customize may require learning another mini-language.
 The document stated getting longer, and I needed to break it up into multiple files, to make each file more approachable than one very long document.

 As I started breaking the document into files based on topics, I decided to just use the GitHub repository view as the interface for reading this content.
 It renders Markdown and shows inline images, you can link between Markdown files in the same repository, and you don't need to find separate hosting.